hajira404/pyjam/README.md

 - Ice Bullets
 - Gravity Bullets

-The bullet type is set based on the current level.
+The bullet type for now implemented is fire bullet.

 ### Scoreboard:
 After finishing the game, the scoreboard shows: